jakemac53/json_investigations/auto_reviver.md

 improvements compared to existing solutions.

-It also enables custom user-created `Decoder` implementations which can easily beat the existing `jsonDecode` performance.
+It also enables custom user-created `Decoder` implementations which can easily beat the existing `jsonDecode` performance on the web.

 - It can easily support lazy collections such as `Iterable` which can do lazy decoding, as well as optional `LazyMap` and `LazyList` implementations which lazily decode on access.
 - The `Decoder` interface can be implemented much more cheaply on the web than the `Map` interface, using native JS objects and JS interop calls.

-## Prototype

-I don't have a public prototype of this available at this time.